drpfau/lisa-webhook/README.md

 # LISA Webhook

-LISA Webhook for Events and States
+LISA Webhooks for Simple Events and JSON-Event and JSON-State messages